 Bridge adapters give you a "looking out the airplane window" view.
 The Kinetic Platform and the Agent have a connection that allows them to speak securely.
 The Agent receives requests from the Kinetic Platform and forwards them to the appropriate bridge adapter.
 The bridge adapter gets the request and takes action specific to that request.
 Usually, the bridge adapter will call out to a source system to fetch data.
 When the source system responds, the bridge adapter transforms the data and returns it to the Kinetic Platform.

 You might be asking yourself, "If Kinetic Data already provides so many integrations, why would I need to build my own?"
 The answer is that there are so many systems to integrate with, we couldn't possibly build them all.
 Because we know that we can't make everything, we provide you with a means to develop and deploy your bridge adapters.

-If you are a fully on-prem customer or a customer who has deployed your own agent, you can deploy custom bridge adapters.
+If you use a customer-managed or have deployed your own agent, you can deploy custom bridge adapters.

 Let's say your organization has access to an Agent, and you've decided you need a custom integration.
 What do you do now?

 To build a bridge adapter, you will need:

 - The Kinetic Agent Adapter